 Adjust the values for Hue, Saturation and Luminance in the dialog and click on Create Adjusted Image.
 Choose a filename and click on Save.

-Click on More and then on Export to show the submenu for the export options:
+Click on More and then on Export to show the submenu for the export options (see detailed explanations on the following pages):